haotian2006/HelperDocs-contributions/Fixing Errors.md

 end
 ```
 !!!info
-    for people that really care how much lines their code has you can do
+    For people that really care how much lines their code has you can do
     ```lua
     local randomFlag = RandomTor:FindFirstChild("Flag")
     local LocalFlag = LocalTorso:FindFirstChild("Flag")